 People decide they want to start doing Crossfit, so their first stop is YouTube to figure out exactly what they are getting themselves into.
 That’s when the doubts and second-thoughts emerge because what they are seeing on YouTube is downright intimidating.

 But, now let me tell you something else you might already know in the back of your mind.
 What you are seeing on the internet is not at all representative of what occurs in our gym or 99% of the other Crossfit gyms out there.
 What you are most likely seeing are videos of the top Crossfit athletes in the country or world.
 It would be the equivalent of deciding you’re going to start playing basketball and head to YouTube and concluding, “Boy, I’m never going to be as good as this Lebron James fella, so I’m not even going to try.”

 So, my first piece of advice to those considering Crossfit: stay off the internet.

-Instead, first, come to our gym or visit another gym and talk to the owner or manager.
-I, for one, like to meet with prospective members to discuss what they want to achieve, why they might be switching gyms or coming to one for the first time, where they’ve struggled in previous attempts at fitness routines.
+Instead, come to our gym or visit another gym and talk to the owner or manager.
+I, for one, like to meet with prospective members to discuss what they want to achieve, why they might be switching gyms or coming to one for the first time, and where they’ve struggled in previous attempts at fitness routines.
 Finally, I like to ask what they know or don’t know about Crossfit.